 The double thatched doors opened.

 Ariel shot into the room, between the Merfolk's legs.

-The surprised warrior was one of their desired quarry, one that possessed a strong presence of Lightning.
+The surprised warrior was one of their desired quarries, with a strong presence of lightning.
 Inside, Gwen could detect her remaining Affinity-boosters scrambling to act.

-Ariel escaped right before the Flashbang payload filled the room with light and sound, exactly as though a rolling coil of lightning and thunder had erupted, mixing well with the sound of the pelting rain outside.
+Ariel escaped right before the Flashbang payload filled the room with the rolling coil of lightning and thunder, mixing well with the sound of the outside pelting rain.

 Gwen allowed her mana to flow freely.

 Ariel grew into its mongoose form.
 It re-entered the room, a living streak of lightning.
-The mongoose barrelled into a large Merfolk shaking his head vigorously, ripping out a chunk of his throat.
+The mongoose barrelled into a large Merfolk, ripping out a chunk of his throat.

 Caliban burst into the room, knocking the first ell-man onto his back.

 The Chief was the first to act.
 It let loose a syllable of warnings before Caliban erupted into a full-fledged Onslaught fed by the collective death of three dozen Draconic deer and a stag.
 The Eel-priest managed half a spell, raising a wall that barely covered its waist, before Caliban hacked off its limbs, stabbed two rending pincers into its chest, and then shot a tentacle into its gaping mouth.